Oral & Vision Health Blog

 American Heart Month: This is How Dental Health Helps Heart Health

 Surprisingly, one tip to keep your heart healthy is to visit the dentist.
-Studies show that people who have mild to serious cases of gum disease are more likely to be diagnosed with heart disease.
+Studies show that people who have mild to severe cases of gum disease are more likely to be diagnosed with heart disease.
 Swelling inside the mouth is a common symptom of gum disease, and it is like the swelling of the arteries found in patients with heart problems.
 Elevated levels of C-reactive proteins can occur in more advanced cases of gum disease.
 These prominent levels also indicate an increased risk for heart attack.
-In fact, doctors have found the same bacteria in the mouths of patients with gum disease as that in hardening arteries.
+Doctors have found the same bacteria in the mouths of patients with gum disease as that in hardening arteries.
 Some research even shows that oral illnesses could be a more serious risk factor for heart attack than smoking or conditions such as high cholesterol and high blood pressure.

 Warning Signs of Gum Disease